Summary

 They stated that they hired a Blockchain analysis firm and they claimed that the funds were NOT stolen.
 I wonder, was it CipherBlade?
 How is it that they are now stating that the funds were indeed stolen?

-Coinomi also stated in their official statement that they have contacted Google, but there is no update regarding their claim since 27th February:
+Coinomi also stated in their coinomi_official_statement.html that they have contacted Google, but there is no update regarding their claim since 2019-02-27:

 Making Things Clear